 - He's completely unaware of his All Take and No Give relationship with Andi, and the one time he was being outright insensitive he apologized to her.

-- He could also be very oblivious to Cyrus, particularly early on.
-Obviously, he didn't even know Cyrus was gay so the thought that Cyrus liked him didn't even cross his mind, but he didn't realize quite the effect he had on Cyrus, who idolized him and was basing a lot of his self-worth on Jonah's opinion of him.
+- He could also be oblivious to Cyrus, particularly early on.
+He didn't even know Cyrus was gay so Cyrus liking him didn't even cross his mind, but he didn't realize quite the effect he had on Cyrus, who idolized him and was basing a lot of his self-worth on Jonah's opinion of him.
 Things like accidentally calling Cyrus "girly" or bailing on wearing matching jackets with him would send Cyrus into a fit of insecurity and panic or just really hurt him, which Jonah was completely oblivious to.

 - It's All About Me: Admits that he wasn't paying attention to Andi and her protest because he was preoccupied with ultimate frisbee and his team photo.

 - Late to the Punchline: A recurring joke is Jonah not quite getting things immediately, even when he is making the joke himself!Cyrus: It's like they know I'm coming and they disappear right when they see me!Jonah: They're muffins, they don't have eyes.
 You're thinking of Danishes.Buffy: That's funny!Jonah: What is?

 - Lovable Jock: As mentioned below, he's a Nice Guy and a prominent member of the Frisbee team.

 - Nervous Wreck: It's revealed in "Cyrus' Bash Mitzvah!" that he seems to suffer from some type of panic disorder, which in turn gives him anxiety about getting more panic attacks.

 - Nice Guy: He's friendly to everyone.
 In many scenes he is shown greeting and interacting with the Living Prop characters before making his way over to the Good Hair Crew.